epiverse-trace/epiverse-trace.github.io/.github/CONTRIBUTING.md

 6. Request at least one review and [work through discussion points](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews), until the pull request gets approved.
 7. The post gets merged after final checks [by one of the code owners](./CODEOWNERS).

+If you want to get a DOI for your blog post, please add the `DOI` category (case sensitive).

 ### After the post is published

 Once your post is published, we already have some systems in place to try and advertise it in the community: